Why rage against the machine when you can instead wage kindness towards the machine?

 To apply kindness to a social system means to create respect first.

-You first have to help empower people to be in their own essence.
+You first have to help empower people to be in their essence.
 Understand that a person who is abused has had their power stolen by their abuser.
-If you don’t first help a abuse victim re-discover their own power they will instead only help the person who holds their power.
+If you don’t first help an abuse victim re-discover their power, they will instead only help the person who holds their power.

 This means we cannot fight another person’s fight.
 We fight our own fights.

 When over 50% of people don’t vote in the 2016 election, what politician is going to bother and listen to you the voter when you don’t vote???
-If we have congressmen in office with only 17% approval rating of congress getting re-voted back in, that says it all!
+If we have congressmen in an office with only 17% approval rating of Congress getting re-voted back in, that says it all!
 All too many politicians feel as if they don’t need your vote or voice.
 Change this truth today.
 Make your representatives know you exist.
-Stand up to them, back up your words with votes and actions otherwise they have no need to listen to you.
-And when they block your right to vote, which is happening, with thunder and conviction we must break down those constraints and reclaim our voting rights.
+Stand up to them, back up your words with votes and actions; otherwise, they have no need to listen to you.
+And when they block your right to vote, which is happening, with thunder and conviction, we must break down those constraints and reclaim our voting rights.